tenstorrent/tt-forge-fe/docs/src/getting_started.md

 ## Where to Go Next

-Now that you have set up TT-Forge-FE, you can compile and run other demos or your own models.
+Now that you have set up TT-Forge-FE, you can compile and run other demos or your own code.
 See the [TT-Forge-FE folder in the TT-Forge repo](https://github.com/tenstorrent/tt-forge/tree/main/demos/tt-forge-fe) for more demo options.